NicholasTD07/blog-posts/drafts/swift/redux-in-swift-pt-1.md

 ### WAT?

-In essense, it's an idea which trys to
+In essence, it's an idea which tries to

-- seperate/isolate where changes can happen to the "State" of an application
+- seperate/isolate the 'state' of an application to a single location
 - limits the flow of the data in an application

-### What Composes Redux?
+### What is Redux?

-Five types (of things) composes Redux:
+Redux is composed of five types (of things):

-- *State*, which could be anything
+- *State*, the entire internal state of an application, which could be anything
 - *Store*, which holds a *State*
 - *Action*, which gets dispatched to change the *State* in a *Store*
 - *Reducer*, which combines the current *State* and the dispatched action and generates a new *State*